intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 Note that the feature is disabled by default.
 You need to enable allowlist and/or denylist via command line flags.

+## PackResource

+In some use cases, GPU cards allocated for containers in one pod need to be the same card, otherwise exceptions or errors(for example: gpu hang) may occur after deployment.
+POD-annotations gas-container-cards expected is "cardx,cardx|cardx,cardx", "x" is the same ID.

+Note that the feature is disabled by default.
+You need to enable packResource via command line flags.

 ## Summary in a chronological order

 - GPU-plugin initcontainer installs an NFD hook which prints labels for you, based on the Intel GPUs it finds